-The Figures 4 and 5 illustrate some of the properties of the structural adaptive smoothing algorithm, namely the homogenization of the directional field within homogenous regions and the preservation of borders.
+algorithm, namely the homogenization of the directional field within homogenous regions and the preservation of borders.

-5.6 Interface to MedINRIA
+5.6.
+Interface to MedINRIA

 In the current version of the package dti no fiber tracking algorithms are implemented.
-Therefore, we decided to provide an interface to MedINRIA [33] which runs on different major platforms.
+Therefore, we decided to provide an interface to MedINRIA (Fillard, Souplet, and Toussaint 2007b) which runs on different major platforms.
 The function tensor2medinria() writes a NIfTI file with the tensor data in an appropriate format which can be read by MedINRIA.

+'''

-R> tensor2medinria(dtobj, file= ...)
+R> tensor2medinria(dtobj, file = <filename>)

+'''